-Extension Necessity Criticality Description Certificate Policies Required FALSE It asserts the policy identifier.
-The policy qualifier field of this extension may be used to mark the published URL of this CPS as needed.
-CRL Distribution Points Required FALSE The HTTP URL of CRLs announced by CAs Authority Information Access Required FALSE Two items included in this extension field: ➤ The URL of OCSP services provided by CAs ➤ The URL to download the certificate of CAs Basic Constraints Optional FALSE Subject Type=EE Path Length Constraint= None.
-Key Usage Optional TRUE The content in this extension can not be keyCertSign and cRLSign, but digitalSignature and contentCommitment may be present.
-Extended Key Usage Required TRUE The value id-kp-timeStamp must be present.
+Extension Necessity Criticality Description Certificate Policies Required FALSE The policy qualifier field in this extension may be used as needed.
+When using this field, it may contain a CPS pointer qualifier that points to this CPS.
+CRL Distribution Points Required FALSE The HTTP URL of the subordinate CA's CRL service.
+Authority Information Access Required FALSE Two items of information included in this extension: The HTTP URL of the subordinate CA's OCSP responder.
+The HTTP URL of the subordinate CA's certificate.
+Basic Constraints Optional FALSE Subject Type=EE Path Length Constraint= None Key Usage Optional TRUE Bit positions for keyCertSign and cRLSign must not be set, but the digitalSignature and contentCommitment may be set.

+Extension Necessity Criticality Description Extended Key Usage Required TRUE The value id-kp-timeStamping must be present.